 Productions based in German theaters haven taken him three times on tours of Japan, twice around the world, and to engagements in Rio de Janeiro, Paris, Rome, Madrid, among many others.

 Lawrence Bakst has maintained relationships with theaters, directors, conductors as well as with Pina Bausch & Tanztheater Wuppertal for decades.
-He has made his European debut at the 1985 Wexford Festival as Hagenbach in Catalani’s La Wally, & after a production of Simon Boccanegra at the Landestheater Detmold, he was given a Fest contract in Wuppertal, where he sang Carmen, Les Pecheurs du Perles, Manon, MacBeth, Un Ballo in Maschera, Tamino, La Bohéme, Tosca, La Gioconda, Aida, while also guesting in new productions productions of Il Trovatore, Ballo, and Bohéme.
+He made his European debut at the 1985 Wexford Festival as Hagenbach in Catalani’s La Wally, & after a production of Simon Boccanegra at the Landestheater Detmold, he was given a Fest contract in Wuppertal, where he sang in productions of Carmen, Les Pecheurs du Perles, Manon, MacBeth, Un Ballo in Maschera, Tamino, La Bohéme, Tosca, La Gioconda, and Aïda.
+During that period he also guested in new productions productions of Il Trovatore, Ballo, and Bohéme.

-For the last 15 years of his stage career, Bakst regularly performed Florestan and Tannhäuser, as well as having the pleasure of singing the young Siegfried for the 2009-2011 seasons in the theater where he was first engaged in 1986.
+For the last 15 years of his stage career, Bakst regularly performed Florestan and Tannhäuser, and had the pleasure of singing the young Siegfried for the 2009-2011 seasons in the very theater where he was first engaged in 1986.
 He retired from the stage after the 2013 seasons and lives in Athens, Georgia, where he teaches voice at a nearby Truett McConnell University.
 He has give several Faculty Recitals at the University of Georgia’s Hugh Hodgson School of Music, as well as at the 2016 Liszt Festival at California State University, Northridge.
-He returns regularly to Germany to visit his children who are now raising their own family there, and will sing a concert next October in Wuppertal.
-As a further result of his long employment in Germany her also receives monthly retirement benefits
+He returns regularly to Germany to visit his children who are now raising their own family there.